zekeriyyaa/Apache-Spark-Structured-Streaming-Via-Docker-Compose/README.md

 We use "volumes" to import our scripts to containers.
 >:exclamation: You have to implement " ../streamingProje:/home"  part for your system.

+You can access the [docker-compose](https://github.com/zekeriyyaa/Apache-Spark-Structured-Streaming-Via-Docker-Compose/blob/main/docker-compose.yml) and repleca your configs.

 ```
 version: '3'